13 Ways to Volunteer & Give Back in Melbourne

 Mind Australia

-A mental health and wellbeing organisation volunteer charity inn Melbourne that provides recovery-focused support to more than 11,000 people a year, Mind recruits a fleet of volunteers to help deliver its services.
-That means everything from one-on-one social support, to providing information to carers, and working with the helpline service.
+A mental health and wellbeing organisation volunteer charity in Melbourne, Mind recruits a fleet of volunteers to provide recovery-focused support to more than 11,000 people a year.
+Volunteers cover everything from one-on-one social support to information for carers, and work with the helpline service.

 Donate to the Asylum Seeker Resource Centre

-ASRC supports refugees and asylum seekers, who often have no income or government support and are reliant on organisations like theirs for food, shelter and medical care.
+ASRC supports refugees and asylum seekers, who often have no income or government support and are reliant on organisations for food, shelter and medical care.
 Help them do their great work by donating money, food and material goods, or employ them for your next big catering or cleaning job.
-In this way, ASRC can train and create job opportunities for people seeking asylum, helping them gain confidence, Australian work experience and financial independence.
+This way, ASRC can train and create job opportunities for people seeking asylum, helping them gain confidence, Australian work experience and financial independence.

-St Kilda Mums is a wonderful volunteer charity in Melbourne that envisions a future where we share more, waste less and care for every child.
+St Kilda Mums, Geelong Mums and Eureka Mums have joined forces to create a wonderful volunteer charity, Our Village, that envisions a future where we share more, waste less and care for every child.
 They work specifically to rehome quality nursery and baby items, bundling them into packages for new mums who need them the most.
-Aside from donating your own pre-loved items, SKM needs volunteers to help with every aspect of their operation, from accepting, sorting, cleaning, processing, packing and safety checking these items, to administrative and IT tasks.
+Aside from donating your pre-loved items, Our Village needs volunteers to help with every aspect of their operation, from accepting, sorting, cleaning, processing, packing and safety checking these items, to administrative and IT tasks.

-Another way to aid hunger is by holding a food drive in support of Foodbank, Australia’s largest food relief organisation.
-Each year they distribute tens of millions of meals across the country and there are a myriad of ways you can help.
-Monetary donations are always needed, with every $1 raised providing two meals to someone in need, or you can rally your family and friends to collect goods for their Yarraville warehouse – canned food, long life milk and juice, coffee and tea, bikkies and toiletries are always in demand.
+Aid hunger in Australia by holding a food drive in support of Foodbank, Australia’s largest food relief organisation.
+Each year, they distribute tens of millions of meals across the country, and there are a myriad of ways you can help.
+Monetary donations are always needed, with every $1 raised providing two meals to someone in need.
+Alternatively, rally your family and friends to collect goods for their Yarraville warehouse – canned food, long-life milk and juice, coffee and tea, biscuits and toiletries are always in demand.

-Buy ethically, support these female-focused charities, help the planet by shopping second-hand and from local farmers markets.
+We’ve found more ways to do your part.
+Support these female-focused charities, and help the planet by shopping second-hand and from local farmers’ markets.
 There are so many ways to give back and volunteer in Melbourne, and do more for the world (yourself included).